ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 #### 14).
 Session Management

+Sessions in Web Applications refer to the mechanism of storing user-specific data temporarily on the server side across multiple requests.
+Unlike cookies, which are stored on the client side, session data is stored on the server side, enhancing security and reducing the risk of exposing sensitive information.

 - [Controller Action Return Types in ASP.NET Core Web API](https://dotnettutorials.net/lesson/controller-action-return-types-core-web-api/)

 #### 15). .NET Core and .NET Middleware